academe/Omnipay-Wirecard/README.md

 ## Gateway APIs Supported

-Just Wirecard *Checkout Page* is supported for now, which includes most *Checkout Page Backend* operations to support the front end.
+Both Wirecard *Checkout Page* and *Checkout Seamless* is supported.

-This *Checkout Page* offers a payment page hosted by the gateway, can be partially customised, and that can either be shown in an iframe or navigated to as the top window.
+The *Checkout Page* offers a payment page hosted by the gateway, that can be partially customised, and that can either be shown in an iframe or navigated to as the top window.

-Wirecard *Checkout Seamless* is as complete as *Checkout Page* but needs some documentation.
+Wirecard *Checkout Seamless* allows a site to use its own form, but avoid having the credit card details sent to the site by using AJAX to send them directly to the gateway.

 ## Why This Package